Physical Activity

 See what the facility can offer you:

-Wellness Center Spotlight: Group X Programs
+Wellness Center Spotlight: Group Exercise Programs

 Instructor teaching fitness class

-The MUSC Wellness Center Group X program offers an impressive variety of exercise classes, each providing a fun and challenging experience.
+The MUSC Wellness Center Group Exercise program offers an impressive variety of exercise classes, each providing a fun and challenging experience.
 Classes are safe and effective and designed for all levels.
 20+ classes are offered each week in three specialty studios and in the Jr. Olympic Pool.

 In addition to having fun while getting fit, these classes offer the support and motivation needed to be consistent with your exercise habits.